-For ASCC development, EnergyPlus models of the field site units are being developed and validated using data collected at the two field sites.
-Also, the ASCC control method was formulated and is expected to be developed in Q1 2024.
-Once completed, ASCC testing will begin on the benchtop setup (Q2 2024).
+For the ASCC model, which is still in development, the EnergyPlus models of the field site units are being validated using data collected at the two field sites.
+Furthermore, the ASCC control method that has been formulated during Q1 of 2024.
+ASCC field testing is expected to start in Q3 2024.

-M&V data collection continues at the twenty-six households who have been recruited for project field demonstrations.
-Baseline surveys for water heating and space conditioning have been completed and more will be administered once the AWHC and ASCC have been deployed.
+M&V data collection is ongoing at the twenty-six households who were recruited for project field demonstrations.
+Baseline surveys for water heating and space conditioning have been completed and additional surveys will be administered after both the AWHC and ASCC have been deployed.
+The project continues to work on the adjustments to the testing protocols.

-The project continues to work on model development and methods for hot water use forecasts.
-Additionally, a state-estimator-based approach is also being developed and tested, which would allow water use to be estimated based on the in-tank temperature measurements, instead of a flow meter.
-The study will continue to focus on the following tasks:
+The project continues to fine-tune the model development and methods for hot water use forecasts and to examine how costs of operation can be optimized with peak demands and high-priced electricity periods.
+Additionally, a state-estimator-based approach is also being developed and tested, which would allow water use to be estimated based on the in-tank temperature measurements, instead of using a flow meter.